machinat/sociably/website/docs/dependency-injection.md

 );
 ```

-The container receives a `BasicProfiler` instance and returns an ordinary handler function.
+The container receives a `BaseProfiler` instance and returns an ordinary handler function.
 When an event is popped, the _contained_ handler receives event context as usual.
 Then it can use the required `profiler` for replying.